About healthy ageing

 We have a Positive Ageing Plan, and are a member of the World Health Organisation's Global Network for Age-friendly Communities.

-We are dedicated to ensuring our community is supportive and inclusive of people as they age.
+We are dedicated to ensuring our community is supportive and inclusive of everyone as they age.
 To do this, we:

 - coordinate healthy ageing programs and activities